Key Takeaways

 How UIM Coverage Works

-The exact way this works can vary based on your policy language, but the basic idea is that UIM coverage provides additional compensation when the other driver's coverage runs out.
+The exact way this works can vary based on your policy language, settlement posture, and statutory notice requirements, but the basic idea is that UIM coverage can provide additional compensation when the other driver's coverage is not enough.

 Stacking UM/UIM Coverage